The story of John Maynard inspired not only Theodor

 Barry, a retired Gymnasium teacher from Bad Schussenried, Germany, has

-found and transcribed three other poetic versions of the John Maynard
+found thirteen (!) more poetic versions of the John Maynard story, twelve

-story, two in English and one in German.
-All four of these versions
+in English and one in German.
+These versions are listed

 HORATIO ALGER, JR.